Written byJenny Zeng

 It's typically free to scan the hard drive, and the software will present you the results to know whether you can restore the files you want and how much storage you need to store the recovered files.

-Some data recovery software like iBoysoft Data Recovery also provides free recovery up to 1 GB so that you can get a test of the software.
+Some data recovery software like iBoysoft Data Recovery also provides free preview so that you can get a test of the software.

-Functionality: The most significant feature of data recovery software should be its ability to recover lost files.
+Functionality: The most significant feature of data recovery software should be its ability to recover deleted or lost Mac files.
 You should also consider the types of storage devices the software can work with.

 Efficiency: Powered by an advanced algorithm, good data recovery software should be able to get your files back as soon as it can.

-Interface: Some software is more friendly with beginners, while some are made for command-line users and professionals.
+Interface: Some software is more friendly to beginners, while some are made for command-line users and professionals.
 We will notify you in the list.

 Security: Downloading software may expose your Mac to viruses or information leakage.
 Therefore, you should choose one that won't write to your drive and update regularly.